vrdeeznuts/od-sideline-cam/README.md

 # What's Included
 - `yuki.SIDE.luau` - this is the camera script that you would put with other camera scripts.
 It has 99% of the functionality but doesn't include the auto-clipping (the spectator API is sandboxed, so it can't send keystrokes by itself).
-- `Goal Watcher.ps1` - this is a Powershell script that enables the auto-clipping feature.
+- `OD Trigger Watcher.ps1` - this is a Powershell script that enables the auto-clipping feature.
 It listens for certain messages in the A2.log (which is auto-generated each time you run spec) to trigger your clipping hotkey.

 # Setup
 You can choose from either setup instructions below.<br>